valeriinov/class_namer/packages/class_namer/README.md

 Configuration Options:

+- `includeMixinsMembers`: Whether to include members from mixins in the generated class names.
+  Default is true.
+- `includeSuperMembers`: Whether to include members from superclasses in the generated class names.
+  Default is true.
 - `ignoreUtilities`: Whether to ignore utility functions (e.g., copyWith, toJson).
 Default is true.
 - `ignoreClassName`: Whether to ignore the class name.
 Default is true.
 - `ignoreConstructors`: Whether to ignore constructors.
 Default is true.